kdroidFilter/mines/.junie/guidelines.md

 ### UI Framework

 The project uses Compose Multiplatform for UI, which allows sharing UI code across all platforms.
-Nothing can be used that's only working on a specific platform; like Android-only libraries or Swing/AWT.
+Nothing can be used that's only working on a specific platform, like Android-only libraries or Swing/AWT.

 ### Resources